باورهای متناقض و پاسخهای الکتروفیزیولوژیک پوست: مطالعۀ موردی گور و ساکیم

 چکیده [English]

-The possibility and nature of self-deception have been important subjects in the fields of moral philosophy and psychology.
-It appears that the major approaches to self-deception can be categorized into two groups: intentionalism and motivationalism, with their most significant distinguishing feature being the condition of deliberately contradictory beliefs in the process of self-deception.
-Gur and Sackeim attempt to design experiments to examine the four conditions of self-deception in individuals and demonstrate how two contradictory beliefs can coexist in different cognitive domains of humans.
-In the first experiment, while participants make errors in self-reported voice identification, electrodes measuring galvanic skin response (GSR) indicate correct identification in the unconscious, thus revealing the existence of contradictory beliefs within the individual.
-The data from this experiment more or less demonstrated that the errors occurred depending on individuals’ prior experiences and self-concepts, manifesting in an entirely motivational manner.
-The second experiment also shows that experiences of success or failure—which alter individuals’ levels of self-worth—directly impact the ability to identify one’s own voice.
-In conditions where individuals have experienced failure and consequently avoid or fear confronting themselves, recognizing their own voice becomes more difficult and is accompanied by delays and negative errors in response.
-Conversely, individuals
+The possibility and nature of self-deception have been significant topics in the fields of moral philosophy and psychology.
+The main approaches to self-deception can be broadly categorized into two groups: intentionalism and motivationalism.
+The most important distinguishing feature between them is the condition of intentionally holding contradictory beliefs during the process of self-deception.
+Gur and Sackeim sought to investigate the four conditions of self-deception in individuals by designing a series of experiments and to demonstrate how two contradictory beliefs can coexist in different cognitive domains of a person.
+In the first experiment, participants made errors in their self-reported identification of sounds, while the electrophysiological skin response (GSR) electrodes indicated correct identification in the subconscious, thus suggesting the presence of contradictory beliefs within the individual.
+The data from this experiment showed that the errors were motivational, stemming from individuals' previous experiences and self-concepts.
+The second experiment demonstrated that experiences of success or failure—which alter an individual's level of self-worth—directly influence their ability to identify their own voice.
+In situations where individuals had experienced failure and consequently felt fear or avoidance of confronting themselves, it was more difficult for them to recognize their own voice.
+This was accompanied by delays and negative errors in their responses.
+In contrast, individuals who had experienced success and generally had higher self-worth and self-esteem were less sensitive to self-confrontation and might mistakenly interpret others' voices as their own, which could be seen as a form of self-projection.
+According to Gur and Sackeim, these two experiments provide empirical evidence for the self-deception hypothesis and illustrate the influence of emotions and motivations—especially one's state of self-worth—on cognitive choices such as identifying and making errors in identifying one's own voice and others'.
+However, as we will

 کلیدواژهها [English]